soto-solice/FFXIV-ProximityVoiceChat/README.md

 ## Test Buttons

 ### Test Open
-Sends command "/search" to game which opens the Adventurer List when in Field Op Content Uses ECommmons Library from NightmareXIV for its simple command handler
+Sends command "/search" to game which opens the Adventurer List when in Field Op Content.
+Uses ECommmons Library from NightmareXIV for its simple command handler

 ### Test Read